Reviewed by Exchange Driving TestsLast updated:

 Why is the site free?

-The project is being run as a free pilot to build trust, test demand and avoid pressure around paid test slots.
+The project is a free pilot designed to build trust and test demand without selling test slots.

 Submit your practical test details for free.
-Your listing is manually reviewed, your email is not displayed publicly, and no details are shared unless both learners agree first.
+Listings are manually reviewed, email addresses are not displayed publicly, and details are only shared after both learners agree.